russmckendrick/records/content/albums/how-strange-innocence-13992889/index.md

 ---
 title: "Explosions In The Sky - How Strange, Innocence"
-album_artist: "Explosions In The Sky"
+artist: "Explosions In The Sky"
-album_title: "How Strange, Innocence"
+album_name: "How Strange, Innocence"
 date: 2019-08-16
 release_id: "13992889"
 slug: "how-strange-innocence-13992889"
+hideSummary: true
 cover:
     image: "how-strange-innocence-13992889.jpg"
+    alt: "How Strange, Innocence by Explosions In The Sky"
+    caption: "How Strange, Innocence by Explosions In The Sky"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Post Rock"]
 ---

 ## Tracklisting